Keyyard/minecraft-halloween-skin-maker/readme.md

 # Keyyard's Halloween Skin Maker 🎃

-Welcome to Keyyard's Halloween Skin Maker!
-This web app lets you add spooky customizations to your Minecraft skin.
-Upload your skin, choose a Halloween-themed overlay, and download your new look.
-It's that simple!
+Welcome to the Keyyard's Halloween Skin Maker!
+This website allows you to apply edits to your Minecraft skin.
+Upload your skin, select a Halloween overlay, and get your new appearance.
+It is that simple!

 ![Halloween Skin](static/medias/halloween4.png)